 If the cancer has spread, you may get hard lumps in your groin.

 How do doctors tell if I have penile cancer?

 A biopsy (taking out part of the tissue to look at under a microscope)

 If you have penile cancer, doctors may do other tests, such as CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more and MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more , to see if the cancer has spread.
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more , to see if the cancer has spread.

 How do doctors treat penile cancer?